fcvalise/octolib/README.md

 	$> make open_dox

-### Building the tests
+### How to rebuild all?
-They are units tests in tests/ directory and graphics interactives tests in graphics_tests/ directory.
+You can rebuild all, the library, the units and interactives tests and tools with:

-Each graphics tests have his own Makefile to build it.
+	$> make complete